liyanse/Basket-Analysis/README.md

 Enhanced marketing efforts: Market basket analysis can help a retailer understand which items are most likely to be of interest to their customers, which can help them tailor their marketing efforts to better target those customers.

 Improved inventory management: By understanding which items are frequently purchased together, a retailer can better predict which items they will need to have in stock at any given time, which can help them manage their inventory more efficiently.

+## If you are willing to collaborate and help me improve on the project, I'd be available
+You can communicate with me on my Twitter for any inquiries